salkuadrat/lucifer/README.md

 });
 ```

-Now you can piping some sanitize methods after the validation.
+Now you may piping some sanitization methods after the validation.

 ```dart
 final validations = [